Signature and concordance of positive knots: The signature function

 \subsection{Gordon and Litherland's formula for the signature $\sigma(L)$}

 Given a surface~$S$ (orientable or not) embedded in the 3-sphere and a curve~$x$ on~$S$, the \emph{normal displacement} $x^\pm$ of~$x$ is the multi-curve in~$\Sph^3\setminus S$ obtained by slightly pushing $x$ normally off the surface in both directions.
 It is connected if and only if $x$ is connected and has a non-orientable annular neighbourhood.
 The \emph{Goeritz form} of~$S$ is the symmetric bilinear form~$\SeifS$ on~$H_1(S, \ZZ)$ defined by~$\SeifS(x,y)=\lk(x^\pm,y)$~\cite{Goeritz}.
-If $S$ is orientable, the Goeritz form coincides with the Seifert form and only depends on the link~$\partial S$.
+If $S$ is orientable, the Goeritz form coincides with the symmetrised Seifert form.

 The complement of every link diagram in the plane admits two checkerboard colourings.
 To each of them is associated a spanning surface for the link obtained by lifting the black faces to 3-space (see Fig.~\ref{F:BW}).
 Since they need not be orientable, the surfaces may have much smaller genus than the link.
 Building on the work of Goeritz~\cite{Goeritz}, Gordon and Litherland gave a formula for computing the signature of the link using this data only~\cite{GL}.
 For an oriented link diagram $D$ with a given checkerboard colouring of~$\RR^2\setminus D$, we denote by~$S_D$ the associated checkerboard surface.
 A crossing of $D$ is of \emph{type~I} if the orientation of the two strands induce the same local orientation on~$S_D$ and of \emph{type~II} otherwise (see Fig.~\ref{F:Type}).
 The formula of Gordon and Litherland, stated below, contains a quantity $\mu(S_D)$.
 In the case of positive diagrams $D$, it is simply the number of type~II crossings.